gabriella-harrison25/Position_Matters_Statistical_Profiles_Across_The_PLL/Timeline.md

 *August 7* - Perform final analysis for LSM, SSDM; compare findings to industry awards; begin final analyses of faceoff.

 *August 8* - Made progress on final faceoff player analysis.

+*August 9* - Finished goalie positional analysis.

+*August 10* - Completed Part 1 of the project; finalized positional analysis file and uploaded it to Github; brainstormed approach for Part 2.